SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/02-filter-exclude-sort.md

 To sort the data in a column, click the arrow next to your chosen column name and select `Sort...`.
 This will open a pop-up that will present you with different options, e.g. whether you wish to sort by `text`, `numbers`, `dates` or `booleans` (i.e. `TRUE` or `FALSE` values).
-Additional options will appear to allow you to fine-tune your sorting.
+Additional options will appear to allow you to fine-tune your sorting - e.g. you can specify where to place Blanks and Errors in the sorted results.

 ![OpenRefine Sorting](../fig/openrefine-sorting.png)